Coach answers the call: Tim Walz accepts VP nomination

 He was brought on the stage by one of his former students and next-door neighbors, Ben Ingman, and former members of Mankato West High School’s football team.

-Several other Mankato West alumni — including members of the school’s first-ever gay-straight alliance that Walz served as faculty adviser — had traveled to Chicago on Wednesday to cheer him on.
+Several other Mankato West alumni — including members of the school’s first-ever gay-straight alliance on which Walz served as faculty adviser — had traveled to Chicago on Wednesday to cheer him on.

 He signed up to serve in the National Guard two days after his 17th birthday and served for 24 years.